 [NOTE: The Regional attorney should discuss all proposed installment payment plans with the Regional Financial Management Office (and the DOJ attorney should also discuss any such plan with his/her Assistant Section Chief), including the minimum payment that may be processed, the minimum interval between payments, the maximum length of the payment schedule, and the calculation of interest.
 When drafting an installment payment plan, keep in mind that Interest is a defined term.]

-Settling Defendant shall make payment[s] at https://www.pay.gov in accordance with instructions provided to Settling Defendant by the Financial Litigation Unit (FLU) of the U.S. Attorney’s Office for the District of ______ after the Effective Date.
+Settling Defendant shall make payment[s] by Fedwire Electronic Funds Transfer (EFT) in accordance with instructions provided to Settling Defendant by the Financial Litigation Unit (FLU) of the U.S. Attorney’s Office for the District of ______ after the Effective Date.
 The payment instructions provided by the FLU will include a Consolidated Debt Collection System (CDCS) number, Site/Spill ID Number _______, and DJ Number _____, which shall be used to identify all payments required to be made in accordance with this Consent Decree.
 The FLU will provide the payment instructions to:

 [Insert name, address, phone number, and email address of the individual who will be responsible for making the payment.]